Business

 lowerbar

-In order to apply the FAIRTRADE Label onto a product, both producers and traders must comply with the relevant Fairtrade Standards.
-Consumers can therefore be confident that the Fairtrade labelled product they buy has been grown and traded according to Fairtrade rules and that the premiums were paid to the farming communities.
+When a product carries the Fairtrade Mark, it means that all producers and traders are certified and audited annually to ensure compliance with Fairtrade Standards.
+Consumers can therefore be confident that the Fairtrade labelled products they buy have been grown and traded according to Fairtrade rules and that the premiums were paid to the farming communities.

 THE CERTIFICATION PROCESS